The Ambleside Farmers Market is a medium-sized market featuring food vendors and artisan products on Sundays at Ambleside Park in West Vancouver.

 Ambleside Farmers Market

-The Ambleside Artisan Farmers Market runs on Sundays from 10 am until 3 pm between the beginning of May and the beginning of November.
+The Ambleside Artisan Farmers Market usually runs on Sundays from 10 am until 3 pm between the beginning of May and the beginning of November.

 The market takes place in the parking lot at West Vancouver’s Ambleside Park, which is at the foot of 13th Street just a block or so south of Marine Drive.
 This is a new venue for the market.
 Until a couple of years ago it was in the middle of a street about three blocks away.